Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 The index name under

-Use Index is the name of the code variable that holds the numeric index.
+Assign Index is the name of the code variable that holds the numeric index.
 Changing that name has no effect on the actual numeric index assigned.

-Inserting Drawings in the Main Drawing
+Inserting Drawings in the Main Two Buttons Drawing

 From the drop down list of loaded drawings choose